Setting Up Your Knowledge Base & Chatbot

 • Date and time

-• AI-generated summary of what was discussed
+• The full transcript of what was discussed

 Use conversation history to find common questions you haven't answered in your knowledge base, and spot patterns in where visitors drop off.